Reasons to Spend Time Outdoors This Season

 Plant All-Season Plants

 Plants such as Alberta spruce and pine last year-round, make for excellent fillers and shrubbery in landscaping for your patio.
 They also add a woodsy type of aesthetic to your house, which is nice if you live somewhere more susceptible to colder weather conditions.
-Also, after gardening all summer, don’t give up on your harvest just because the weather is turning!
-You can plant cold-weather roughage such as kale and spinach to keep the dishes in your kitchen from farm-to-table up until the first frost.

-Read More: PLANTS AND FLOWERS THAT CAN WITHSTAND CANADIAN WINTERS
+PLANTS AND FLOWERS THAT CAN WITHSTAND CANADIAN WINTERS

 Install Outdoor Heaters

-Blankets and Plush Patio Furniture
+Blankets And Plush Patio Furniture

-Build a Shed for Easy Storage
+Build a Shed For Easy Storage

 With the help of a professional, building a shed is an easy and economic project to make your yard more winter-friendly.
 For easy storage, you can tuck away any furniture in the event of a heavy snowstorm or any yard tools such as your rake and your shovel.

-Read More: LOW MAINTENANCE LANDSCAPING
+READ MORE: LOW MAINTENANCE LANDSCAPING